11 Smartphone Photography Tricks of the Trade

-Don’t use it.
+Don’t ever use it.

 There are other ways to get good lighting!
 Taking photos indoors, for instance, allows natural shadows to occur.
 You can try to obstruct or to divert the light for your own means too.

-5. Don’t Zoom – Just Get Close and Focus!
+Smartphone Photography Tip # 5 – Don’t Zoom – Just Get Close and Focus!

 So, you may be under the impression that zooming doesn’t compromise the integrity of the photo’s pixels.